mmcintyre1/silently-failing/README.md

 I'm currently using Netlify to deploy, so we can use `make deploy` for that command.

+Also worth noting, on one machine I kept running into a dependency problem where webrick was required, so that is added to the Gemfile.

 ## Domain Registration
 silentlyfailing is currently registered with AWS, so I have a CNAME and A record set up in Route53 to handle the redirects to netlify servers.
 Netlify uses Let's Encrypt to handle the SSL/TLS cert.